OfficeDev/office-js-docs/docs/develop/troubleshoot-sso-in-office-add-ins.md

 ### Invalid token error when calling Microsoft Graph

 Handle this error the same as an expired token error.
-See above.
+See previous section.

 ### Invalid audience error